ReactiveX/RxGo/README.md

 ### Creating Observables

 - [Create](doc/create.md) — create an Observable from scratch by calling Observer methods programmatically
-- [Defer](doc/defer.md) — do not create the Observable until the Observer subscribes, and create a fresh Observable for each Observer
-- [Empty](doc/empty.md)/[Never](doc/never.md)/[Thrown](doc/thrown.md) — create Observables that have very precise and limited behaviour
 - [FromChannel](doc/fromchannel.md) — create an Observable based on a lazy channel
 - [FromEventSource](doc/fromeventsource.md) — create an Observable based on an eager channel
-- [Interval](doc/interval.md) — create an Observable that emits a sequence of integers spaced by a particular time interval
 - [Just](doc/just.md) — convert a set of objects into an Observable that emits that or those objects
 - [JustItem](doc/justitem.md) — convert one object into a Single that emits this object
-- [Range](doc/range.md) — create an Observable that emits a range of sequential integers
-- [Repeat](doc/repeat.md) — create an Observable that emits a particular item or sequence of items repeatedly
 - [Start](doc/start.md) — create an Observable that emits the return value of a function
-- [Timer](doc/timer.md) — create an Observable that completes after a specified delay

 ### Transforming Observables

 - [Buffer](doc/buffer.md) — periodically gather items from an Observable into bundles and emit these bundles rather than emitting the items one at a time
-- [BufferCount](doc/buffer-count.md) — buffers the source Observable values until the size hits the maximum bufferSize given.
 - [BufferTime](doc/buffer-time.md) — buffers the source Observable values for a specific time period.
 - [FlatMap](doc/flatmap.md) — transform the items emitted by an Observable into Observables, then flatten the emissions from those into a single Observable
 - [GroupBy](doc/groupby.md) — divide an Observable into a set of Observables that each emit a different group of items from the original Observable, organized by key
 - [GroupByDynamic](doc/groupbydynamic.md) — divide an Observable into a dynamic set of Observables that each emit GroupedObservables from the original Observable, organized by key
-- [Map](doc/map.md) — transform the items emitted by an Observable by applying a function to each item
 - [Marshal](doc/marshal.md) — transform the items emitted by an Observable by applying a marshalling function to each item
 - [Scan](doc/scan.md) — apply a function to each item emitted by an Observable, sequentially, and emit each successive value
 - [Unmarshal](doc/unmarshal.md) — transform the items emitted by an Observable by applying an unmarshalling function to each item